Key Takeaways

 Hotel staff working in food and beverage service are susceptible to spreading germs and viruses while handling food.
 Thus, they must implement good hygiene practices, like washing hands frequently and wearing protective clothing, to prevent disease outbreaks.

-Secondly, personal hygiene affects the establishment’s reputation.
+Secondly, personal hygiene in the hotel industry affects the establishment’s reputation.
 A dirty or unkempt appearance of staff members can create a negative impression on guests and deter them from returning or recommending a hotel.

 Personal Hygiene Checklist: Use this template to verify that all staff who handle food follow the appropriate personal hygiene measures.

-Good Personal Hygiene Practices in the Hospitality Industry
+Good Personal Hygiene Practices for Staff in the Hospitality Industry

 Here are the key personal hygiene practices for hotel staff: